muzzammil022/linear-clone/README.md

 # Linear Clone

-A modern clone of Linear's interface built with Next.js, TypeScript, and Framer Motion.
+A modern clone of Linear's interface built with Astro, React, TypeScript, and Framer Motion.
 This project showcases Linear's sleek design and smooth animations with interactive features.

 ## ✨ Features